jpreiss/supercutter/README.md

 2. `supercutter` splices together every time a keyword appears in your videos.
 3. The output is an .EDL file that can be imported in your preferred video editor for fine-tuning.

-Rather than analyzing the audio, `supercutter` downloads the subtitle files from Youtube.
+Rather than analyzing audio, `supercutter` downloads subtitle files from Youtube.
-On videos that do not have manually written subtitles, Youtube auto-generates subtitles using speech-to-text algorithms.
+When videos do not have manually written subtitles, Youtube auto-generates them with speech-to-text algorithms.
-These subtitles usually do a good job recognizing words, but the words are not precisely localized in time.
+These subtitles usually do a good job recognizing words, but they are not precisely localized in time.
-This is not a big deal, because you will want to manually edit the results anyway for perfect humorous timing.
+However, this is not a big deal, because you will want to manually fine-tune the results anyway for perfect humorous timing.

-`supercutter` generates an .EDL file, which is a simple, old, text file format that should be importable by almost any video editing program.
+`supercutter` generates an .EDL file: a simple, old, text format that should be importable by almost any video editor.

-`supercutter` depends heavily on the [`youtube-dl`](https://rg3.github.io/youtube-dl/) project to parse Youtube web pages and extract the video and subtitle files.
+`supercutter` depends heavily on [`youtube-dl`](https://rg3.github.io/youtube-dl/) to parse Youtube's web pages and extract the video and subtitle files.
 Thanks to the `youtube-dl` developers for their awesome work!

 `supercutter` requires at least Python 3.6.